solana-nft-programs/staking-ui/README.md

   websiteUrl?: string
   // Max staked is used to compute percentage of total staked maxStaked?: number
+  // Links to show at the top right of the page links?: { text: string; value: string }[]
   // On devnet when you click the airdrop button on this page it will clone NFTs with this metadata and airdrop to the user airdrops?: AirdropMetadata[]
 }